hungcq/knowledge-repo/finance/cfa/financial-statement-analysis.md

     - Operating lease:
       - Keep leased asset on balance sheet, record depreciation expense normally
       - Lease payments reported as income, operating cash
+- Lease disclosure: min lease payment in next 5 years & sum lease payment more than 5 years into the future

 ## Concept review
 - 17: statement of change in equity